Skip to content

 Choosing Suitable Music for Hospice

-For instance, slow movements of Mozart’s piano sonatas, Erik Satie’s works, Grieg’s Morning, or Mendelssohn’s Venetian Boat Songs are highly recommended pieces that can help set a tranquil mood.
+For instance, slow movements of Mozart’s piano sonatas, Erik Satie’s works, Grieg’s “Morning,” or Mendelssohn’s Venetian Boat Songs are frequently recommended.
+A softly played acoustic guitar rendering a hymn or folk song familiar to the patient can be equally powerful.

 Healing Music for Hospice: Providing Comfort and Peace for Patients 1